-Explanation of an AI agent requires knowledge of its domain, design and operation.
-Acquiring, representing, accessing and using this design knowledge for generating explanations is challenging.
-However, almost all practical AI products and services come with a User's Guide that explains both how the product works and how to use the product.
+Explanation of an AI agent requires knowledge of its design and operation.
+However, acquiring, representing, accessing and using this design knowledge for generating explanations is challenging.
+In this paper, we noted that almost all practical AI products and services come with a User's Guide that explains both how the product works and how to use the product.
 This is especially true for AI agents that actually get fielded in real settings and used by real users.
-Thus, we described the design of a question-answering agent (AskJill) that relies on the User Guide to an interactive learning environment (VERA) to explain its domain, functioning and operation.
+Thus, we described the design of a question-answering agent (AskJill) that relies on the Users' Guide to an interactive learning environment (VERA) to explain its domain, functioning and operation.
 This means that general explanations of the design of an AI agent now can be generated for "free", without requiring any special encoding of knowledge of the agent's design.
+The general explanations also provide insights into the agent's domain knowledge as well as its mechanisms for achieving its functions.

-Acknowledgements: Research on the VERA project was funded by an US NSF BigData Grant #1636848.
-Both Jill Watson and AskJill use IBM's Watson platform for intent classification; we thank IBM for its support for our work.
-We also thank our collaborators on the VERA project including Jennifer Hammock at Smithsonian Institution and Emily Weigel at Georgia Tech.
+Acknowledgements: AskJill in VERA uses IBM's Watson platform for intent classification.
+We thank IBM for its support for our work on the AskJill in VERA project.